 Mr Owen Burnell

-After completing an undergraduate honours degree in 2008 I worked for an environmental based Project Management and Environmental Management consultancy for 18 months, working primarily on environmental improvement projects in aquatic systems.
-In early 2010 I returned to The University of Adelaide under the supervision of A/Prof Sean Connell, Dr Bayden Russell and Dr Andrew Irving to commence my PhD thanks to an APA Scholarship.
+Prior to commencing my PhD I worked for a project management and environmental management consultancy, working on environmental improvement projects in aquatic systems.
+In early 2010 I began my PhD at The University of Adelaide under the supervision of Prof. Sean Connell, Dr Bayden Russell and Dr Andrew Irving thanks to an APA Scholarship.

 § Russell BD, Connell SD, Mellin C, Brook BW, Burnell OW, Fordham DA (2012) Predicting the distribution of commercially viable invertebrate stocks under future climate.
 PLoS ONE, 7(12): e46554. doi:10.1371/journal.pone.0046554.

 § Falkenberg LJ, Burnell OW, Connell SD, Russell BD (2010) Sustainability in Near-shore Marine Systems: Promoting Natural Resilience.
 Sustainability 2: 2593-2600.

 The information in this directory is provided to support the academic, administrative and business activities of the University of Adelaide.
 To facilitate these activities, entries in the University Phone Directory are not limited to University employees.
 The use of information provided here for any other purpose, including the sending of unsolicited commercial material via email or any other electronic format, is strictly prohibited.
 The University reserves the right to recover all costs incurred in the event of breach of this policy.